alexkanav/Tennis-game-python/README.md

 # 🏓 Tkinter Tennis Game (Client-Server)

-A simple 2-player tennis game built with **Python's Tkinter** and **socket programming**.
-The game uses a client-server model to enable multiplayer gameplay over a network.
+A lightweight 2-player tennis game built with **Tkinter** and **socket programming**. showcasing real-time multiplayer gameplay implemented solely with Python’s standard library.
+The client–server architecture cleanly separates rendering and game logic from networking, making the codebase easy to maintain and extend.
 ---

 ## 🖥️ Requirements